Home Page Stories

 Join us at The Chimes from 11am on to welcome the paddlers and the ducks.

-Free drinks while supplies last to everyone in a duck costume!
+Free drink for everyone in a duck costume!

 click here for details and registration